pasangpythondiary/FVFold/README.md

 _Note_: PyRosetta should be installed following the instructions [here](http://pyrosetta.org/downloads).

 ## Download FvFold pretrained weight and unzip and copy the weight in trained_models/ensemble/
-Two Trained weight has been given
+Two Trained weight has been given.
+Download from [here](https://1drv.ms/f/s!Alyu1bFVgHYUgyV4EDsCsFnqQtaC?e=hkRnsO).
 1)	Trained weights for evaluating therapeutic and rosetta benchmark dataset
-Link:
 2)	Trained weights for evaluating Igfold benchmark
-Link:

 ## Common workflows